avacollins/simple-tarot/README.md

 - Will be leveraging existing application layouts for readings and profile

-- History and notes screens need to be redsigned
+- History and notes screens need to be redesigned

-- Storybook UI will leveraged as component documentation and CMS to create and update graph models in tandem with UI
+- Storybook UI will be leveraged as component documentation

 - Admin application needs full design